yiisoft/yii2/docs/guide/input-validation.md

 Many [core validators](tutorial-core-validators.md) support client-side validation out-of-box.
 All you need to do is just to use [[yii\widgets\ActiveForm]] to build your HTML forms.
 For example, `LoginForm` below declares two
-rules: one ues the [required](tutorial-core-validators.md#required) core validator which is supported on both client and server sides; the other uses the `validatePassword` inline validator which is only supported on the server side.
+rules: one uses the [required](tutorial-core-validators.md#required) core validator which is supported on both client and server sides; the other uses the `validatePassword` inline validator which is only supported on the server side.